List of characters in The Loud House franchise: Lisa Loud

-Lisa Loud (voiced by Lara Jill Miller, portrayed by Lexi Janicek in A Loud House Christmas and The Really Loud House) is the 4-year-old (5-year-old season 5 onward and The Really Loud House) 10th child of the Loud family, and is named after one of Savino's five sisters.
-Lisa is a gifted child prodigy who has a Ph.D. and is a Junior Nobel Prize recipient, but is currently in kindergarten by her own choice.
+Lisa Loud (voiced by Lara Jill Miller, portrayed by Lexi Janicek in A Loud House Christmas, The Really Loud House, and A Really Haunted Loud House) is the 4-year-old (5-year-old from season 5 onward and live-action media) 10th child of the Loud family, and is named after one of Savino's five sisters.
+Lisa is a gifted child prodigy who has a Ph.D. and is a Junior Nobel Prize recipient but is currently in kindergarten by her own choice.
 Lisa enjoys solving complex equations, math problems, and performing elaborate experiments in which she often uses her unaware siblings and Clyde as test subjects.
 She wears glasses, an olive green turtleneck sweater, dark pink pants, and brown loafers.
 Her brown hair was revealed to be a wig in "Potty Mouth", having burnt it due to a botched nuclear experiment.
-Lisa often uses formal and detailed terms to refer to basic things before saying it in layman's terms.
+Lisa often uses formal and detailed terms to refer to basic things before saying them in layman's terms.
 She often tends to be quite reckless and unethical with her experiments but is ultimately a good-hearted girl.
-A running gag is that Lisa's beakers filled with compound mixtures tend to explode, which occasionally mutate her body.
+A running gag is that Lisa's beakers filled with compound mixtures tend to explode, which occasionally mutate her body; as such, she has to wear dentures and a wig and has an extra toe.
 She is also a fan of west coast rap music and is very good at breakdancing.
 Despite her intellect, Lisa struggles greatly with simple things such as arts and crafts because of her stubby fingers and also struggles to form friendships with her peers.
-Some of Lisa's inventions include an assortment of robots, Gloweos (cookies infused with the bioluminescent DNA of the Aequorea victoria that make the consumer glow in the dark for a short time), a Urine Detector liquid that removes urine from bodies of water, Gravity Shoes that enable her to walk on the ceiling, a chocolate fountain that started out as a nuclear fusion device until she dropped her chocolate bar in it, a compatibility machine used to match up two people, robotic kangaroo legs to go with Lisa and Lily's shared kangaroo costume, overly-effective lie-detecting products, and a chemical analysis machine.
+Some of Lisa's inventions include an assortment of robots, projects that she collaborated with Lincoln on, Gloweos (cookies infused with the bioluminescent DNA of the Aequorea victoria that make the consumer glow in the dark for a short time), a Urine Detector liquid that removes urine from bodies of water, Gravity Shoes that enable her to walk on the ceiling, a chocolate fountain that started out as a nuclear fusion device until she dropped her chocolate bar in it, a compatibility machine used to match up two people, robotic kangaroo legs to go with Lisa and Lily's shared kangaroo costume, overly-effective lie-detecting products, a chemical analysis machine, and a reanimator.
+In addition, she has done different fecal research and also figured out time traveling which she utilized in two episodes.
 Lisa attends Royal Woods Elementary School as a kindergartner for the first four seasons with her older siblings Lincoln, Lucy, Lana, and Lola.
 In "Schooled!", Lisa begins 1st grade with her sisters Lucy, Lana, and Lola.
+In "Europe Road Trip: A Bite in Transylvania", it is revealed that Lisa has a fear of blood.